 Hormone levels begin to decline.
 Our once plump faces have reached their peak supple appearance.
-Our skin begins to lose estrogen - this will lead to thin skin later in life.
+Our skin begins to lose estrogen, leading to thin skin later in life.

 The eyes are typically the first signs of aging.
-Laxity in the skin, including droopy eyelids, crow's feet around the eyes, laugh lines begin to show.
-Many people experience dull, lackluster complexion.
+Laxity in the skin, including droopy eyelids, crow's feet around the eyes, and laugh lines begin to show.
+In addition, many people experience dull, lackluster complexions.

 This is the decade that you can visibly see what aging has done to your complexion.
 Collagen and elastin loss are the biggest significant change.
-Eyelids are noticeably droopy, the jawline sags, frowning becomes a semi-permanent look, and lines form around the base of the neck, creepy areas begin to form on the elbows and knees.
+Eyelids are noticeably droopy, the jawline sags, frowning becomes a semi-permanent look, and lines form around the base of the neck, crepey areas begin to form on the elbows and knees.
 Age spots begin to appear, and the once supple contoured face lacks radiance with an uneven skin tone.
 Decreased estrogen levels begin to take a toll all over the body, not just the face.
 Many women begin to notice the back of their hands thinning and showing unsightly veins.
 And if that's not enough, grey hair sets in.

-This is when we wished we had stayed out of the sun, wore a hat, and used sunscreen every day.
+This is when we wished we had stayed out of the sun, wore a hat, and used sunscreen daily.
 The environmental factors catch up with us.
 So does our lifestyle.
 Hereditary factors of aging are very apparent.
 Hormone levels are attributing to structural loss more than ever.
 Our face shows more angles as the bone loss has taken hold.
-Skin becomes looser; we begin to see diminishing fat pads and hollowness.
+Skin becomes looser, and we begin to see diminishing fat pads and hollowness.
 We long for the collagen stores our skin once had.
 Visually, we see multiple signs of aging.
-We experience lip lines, drooping, wrinkles get deeper, sagging, lack of firmness, and dryer skin.
+We experience lip lines, drooping, deeper wrinkles, sagging, lack of firmness, and dry skin.
 Our hair is now thinning, and at the same time, is showing up in places we never knew hair could grow.
 Hairs can become curly and wiry.